 Plan appropriately at the start of every project.

-Your safety plan should include things like:
+Your on-site safety plan should include things like:

 - Hazard identification sheets